 Registering to Vote

 Most States require you to register to vote to start the absentee voting process.
-U.S. citizens living abroad can use the Federal Post Card Application (FPCA) to both register to vote and request their absentee ballots.
-We encourage you to use the Automated Voter Assistant to submit your FPCA.
-Voters should send in a new FPCA every year and after a move.
+U.S. citizens living abroad can use the Federal Post Card Application (FPCA) to both register to vote and request their absentee ballots via the Federal Voting Assistance Program (FVAP).
+We encourage you to use the FVAP Online Assistant to submit your FPCA.
+Voters should send in a new FPCA every year and after moving to a new address.

 Absentee Voting: The Basics

 - As explained above, each year, voters are encouraged to submit a completed Federal Post Card Application (FPCA) to their local U.S. election officials.
 This can be done with the FVAP Online Assistant, or you can download the FPCA here and send it via post.
 The FPCA will:

 ►Confirm your eligibility to vote and put your name on a list to receive absentee ballots for any elections held that calendar year.